coding-to-music/swagger-nestjs/README.md

 }
 ```

-Refresh the Swagger API and you should see the properties for the `CreateProductDto`.
+Refresh the Swagger API and you should see the properties for the `CreateProductDto`. (should say CreateUserDto ?)

 createuserdto-properties.png

 ![CreateProductDto properties with name optional](https://github.com/coding-to-music/swagger-nestjs/blob/main/images/createuserdto-properties.png?raw=true)

-CreateProductDto properties with name optional
+CreateProductDto properties with name optional (should say CreateUserDto?)

 Also have a look at the `UpdateProductDto` schema in Swagger.
 The same properties are shown but all of them are marked as optional.
 This is because of `PartialType` also called [Mapped types](https://docs.nestjs.com/openapi/mapped-types) provided by Nest.